Metrowalk: 2006 Leonardo Umale murder

 The area made national news when its ownership was noted as a possible motive for the murder of a businessman, Leonardo Umale in 2006.

 2007 illegal casino allegations

 In January 2007, the leisure hub was subject to media scrutiny when an alleged illegal casino was said to be operating within the area limits.
 This was then denied by former Pasig mayor Vicente Eusebio.
 However, The Manila Times noted that the mayor's comment was an official statement.

+Redevelopment

+In 2022, President Bongbong Marcos led the groundbreaking of the Ortigas Avenue and Shaw Boulevard stations of the Metro Manila Subway, of which the former is located within the Metrowalk property.

+By 2024, Chavit Singson, the owner of the company that owns Metrowalk, is eyeing a total redevelopment of the area with the help of Korean investors.
+The property will reportedly be demolished to give way to the creation of the Ortigas subway station.
+Singson also agreed with the Philippine Basketball Association for it to build its proposed own arena at Metrowalk.